What Is ISO 13485 Certification?

 Is ISO 13485 required for medical device companies?

-ISO 13485 certification is formal recognition that a company’s Medical Device Quality Management System (MD-QMS) meets the requirements of the ISO 13485 standard.
+ISO 13485 certification is formal recognition that a company’s Medical Device Quality Management System (MD-QMS) conforms to the requirements of ISO 13485.

 It is the globally recognized quality framework for organizations involved in: